MaterializeInc/materialize/doc/developer/design/20220718_envelopes.md

 correctly interpreting the transaction metadata topic.
-Currently, that topic cannot be deduplicated without keeping O(k) in-memory state in the number of transations that have ever been processed in the lifetime of the upstream database; clearly, this cost will be unacceptable for many upstream users.
+Currently, that topic cannot be deduplicated without keeping O(k) in-memory state in the number of transations that have ever been processed in the lifetime of the upstream database; clearly, this cost will be unacceptable for many users.
 One possible approach is to change Debezium upstream to improve this situation; this is very feasible, but would mean we can't expect to support anyone but users of extremely recent Debezium versions.
 Another possibility is tolerating some amount of duplication; it's possible that we